Developing Your Emotional Intelligence

 EQ is proving more important than IQ

-These articles will give you a deeper insight into how and why Emotional Intelligence is so crucial.
+These articles and posts will give you a deeper insight into how and why Emotional Intelligence is so crucial.
+They provide practical tools to help you develop your EQ and people skills; sometimes called ‘soft’ skills.